jackdarker/BilderalbumGD/README.md

 # BilderalbumGD
 Remake of my Bilderalbum in GodotEngine.
+See "Howto use" for a list of functions.

 Features:
 - To be able to use multiple monitors there is 1 main-window (the viewer) and multiple non-modal windows (browser).